tayla-orsmond/IMY-220-project/README.md

 ## About:
 This is a website for my second-year BIS Multimedia module, IMY-220.
 The goal was to create an events social-media site (think tripAdvisor + Instagram) for uploading and viewing users' events, revieing events, following and messaging users - with a theme of your choice.
 The theme for this site is art and pop-culture based events, *artfolio*.

 I decided to go for a modern, contemporary, "neo-pop" feel, with some historical art pieces thrown in for the feeling of "modernizing old art".
-The site is not-yet fully responsive, but will be designed to be used on mobile devices.
+The site is fully responsive.
 The site is also fully functional, and can be used to upload/view/review events, follow users, and message users.

 ## Built with:
 <div>